 You know, as I reflect back on my first 30 years, I no longer feel overtaken by shame.
 Shame for immense & unspeakable pain and my inability to manage myself with it and to get a hold of it, to address it, end or resolve it, or at the very least hide it.
 I do not feel shame for any of that.
 I feel tremendous sadness for the little girl and young woman who felt disconnected, unworthy and alone from her earliest moments.
 I am sorry to the people who were harmed by her inability to see the world and herself differently from how she was raised to see.
-We are taught by the adults in our lives, how to perceive & define the world and ourselves. … I failed to identify a how to engage peaceful,secure, and trusting existence.
+We are taught by the adults in our lives, how to perceive & define the world and ourselves. … I failed to identify ways to engage a peaceful,secure, and trusting existence.
 Panic and shame were my constant companions.
 That is tragic for me, not shameful.
 Even the shitty coping that lasted into my 30s—Black-out drinking, drugs, food, men, shopping, sleeping—looking back, I feel only grief and compassion.
 When I knew better, I did better.

 Shame comes when I have used a damaging word or behavior, before amends can be made.
 I can honestly say that in my last 15 years, I have done nothing for which I feel continued shame.
 I am divorced, estranged from my family, and at times am harsh, angry, uncooperative, and sharp tongued.
 So, and?
 I repeatedly fail to please some and that is A-Okay.
 I will say this forever: “My job is not to please others.”
 Other people’s approval does not dictate my worthiness of love or dignity.